 Having the correct distancing between the indoor and outdoor units is part of a very important role in cooling.
 The coolant at very low temperature flows inside the copper tubes between indoor and outdoor units, hence the name “split”.
 There is always some drop in the ability of the cooling effect in the divergence, but can be greatly reduced by ensuring there is less psce to travel between the different elements of the system.

-Split aircon installation requires industry experience and knowledge of the dynamnic cooling systems.
+Split aircon installation requires industry experience and knowledge of dynamic cooling systems.
 With a professional guide you can be sure to receive high quality work that can stand the test of time.
 When you need reliable services for your building, be sure to contact us right away!